 6. Check Storage Space on iPhone

-2. On the next screen, you will see how much storage space is available on your iPhone.
+2. On the next screen, you will see the amount of Storage Space Used and Available on your iPhone.

-7. Delete and Reinstall the App
+7. Delete and Reinstall Apps

 8. Reset All Settings

-3. When prompted, enter your Passcode and tap on Reset All Settings option in the pop-up that appears.
+2. When prompted, enter your Passcode and tap on Reset All Settings option in the pop-up that appears.